-The MS Administrations and their contractors should be aware of the possibility to use the Copernicus infrastructure sensors Sentinel1 and Sentinel2, and in addition its DataWareHouse (DWH) datasets.
+The MS Administrations and their contractors should possibly make use of the Copernicus infrastructure sensors Sentinel1 (SAR) and Sentinel2 (optical), and its DataWareHouse (DWH) datasets.

-The Sentinel datasets are free of charge and openly accessible2.
+The Sentinel datasets are free of charge and openly accessible.
 The EC strongly encourages using all cloud free S2 images wherever useful in their CAP controls.
 Sentinel 2 (A and B) satellites have a wide swath width and high revisit time (10 days at the equator with one satellite, and 5 days with 2 satellites (2A and 2B) under cloud-free conditions which results in 2-3 days at mid-latitudes. (i.e. up to 12 passes per 'normal' length CwRS window).